 - 28: I didn’t have a traumatic event before my autoimmune diagnosis.
 I was a picky eater as a child and I was allowed to pick my food.
 I didn’t eat any vegetables.
 My mother baked every day.
 There was no limit on what I could have.
 Sugar was my main food group.
 I could make peanut butter and jelly sandwich any time I didn’t like meals.
 As an adult, I started to eat a healthier diet.
 I wish I could have found will power sooner.

 18.53 Jo: When the pain of the illness is greater than what you have to give up

 - 20: Your body puts up with a lot before it ‘breaks’.
 Before I got Rheumatoid Arthritis I had intermittent symptoms that I can identify now.

 20.27 Jo: What is your health like now?

 - 02: It’s excellent now.
 I decided to take medication.
 I had been on a healing diet for 4 years when I made that choice.
-I was managing my Rheumatoid Arthritis with the AIP for a couple of year and then perimenopause kicked off some flares and joint changes.
+I was managing my Rheumatoid Arthritis with the AIP for a couple of years and then perimenopause kicked off some flares and joint changes.
 That inspired me to try medication, which was an emotionally wrenching decision that I wrote about my blog.
 That was a year ago and now I’m in remission.
 I don’t think the medication would be as helpful if I wasn’t on the AIP.
 I have reintroduced more foods since I have been in remission.
-That lets me travel without fear, but it doesn’t make me want to include those food every day.
+That lets me travel without fear, but it doesn’t make me want to include those foods every day.

 23.57 Jo: Do you find that there’s a threshold with some foods?